 For information regarding scholarship search services listed through NYU, visit the Scholarship Search Services page.

 The NYU Office of Financial Aid will be hosting several financial aid information sessions throughout the semester to assist students with the financial aid application and to review every aspect of the student aid process.
 The deadline to file the FAFSA for continuing students is May 1, 2016.
 This is a required step to maintaining your financial aid at NYU.

 Stern Scholarships for Matriculated Students

-Each year, through the generosity of alumni and corporate donors, we distribute special scholarships to deserving matriculated students at the Stern School.
+Each year, through the generosity of alumni and corporate donors, we accept applications for special scholarships from matriculated students at the Stern School.
 Selection is based on criteria established with the donors and the School.
-Please visit the application to see the complete list of available scholarships, their criteria and to apply.